 He is also cofounder and Chairman of the Air Care Alliance, a support group for more than sixty volunteer pilot aviation groups engaged in public benefit work nationwide and internationally.
 The ACA listed groups coordinate transportation by volunteer pilots to fly patients for care, provide disaster relief services, support the transportation needs of veterans, perform environmental support flights, use their planes to give young people introductory rides, relocate animals, and provide many other services on a charitable basis.

 Rol also has a strong interest in preserving and promoting backcountry and recreational airstrips, providing enhanced opportunities for backpackers, fishermen, and other wilderness enthusiasts who arrive by air.
-As such he is a Director of the Recreational Aviation Foundation, served as its New Mexico State Liaison and as co-founder of the New Mexico Pilots Association's Recreational Aviation Committee, and also informally as RAF's Southwest Region coordinator.
+As such he served as Director of the Recreational Aviation Foundation for twelve years, served as its New Mexico State Liaison and as co-founder of the New Mexico Pilots Association's Recreational Aviation Committee, and also informally as RAF's Southwest Region coordinator.
+He is now Director Emeritus of the RAF.

 From 1989 through 2000 Rol worked as a management and media consultant and as the Southern California, and then as the Northeastern Regional Representative for the 400,000 member Aircraft Owners and Pilots Association (AOPA), advising elected officials and agencies and assisting pilots, owners, and aviation groups in a seven state area ranging from New York to Maine.